-A will is a written document that allows you to leave instructions for the distribution of your assets after you die and to select someone you trust (an executor) to carry out your instructions.
+A will is a written document that allows you to leave instructions for the distribution of your assets after you die and to select someone you trust (an executor) to carry out your estate plan.

 But, before your executor can follow the instructions left in your will, your will must be approved by the probate court as legally valid.
 In Colorado, this normally means that the will must be signed and witnessed by two people or notarized.

 However, a holographic will need not be witnessed or notarized as long as it meets certain requirements.

 Contrary to how it might sound, a holographic will is not very high-tech.
 It's not a will sent by hologram, like the messages sent in some futuristic Sci-fi movies.

 In fact, a holographic will uses very old technology - handwriting.
 A holographic will is just a fancy way of saying a handwritten will.

 Yes.
 A holographic will can be perfectly valid in Colorado.
 The catch is that in order for a holographic will to be valid, it must meet the following requirements: